 Nevada law requires that borrowers who are in foreclosure be given the option to participate in mediation, so long as the property is owner-occupied.
 (Nev.
 Rev. Stat. § 107.086)

-In Nevada, most foreclosures are nonjudicial, which means the lender does not have to go through state court to get one.
-Instead, the lender initiates the foreclosure by recording a notice of default and election to sell in the county land records.
+In Nevada, most foreclosures are nonjudicial, which means the foreclosure does not have to go through state court.
+Instead, the trustee (a third party that manages the foreclosure process in Nevada) records a notice of default and election to sell in the county land records.
 (To learn more about the difference between judicial and nonjudicial foreclosure, and the procedures for each, see Will Your Foreclosure Take Place In or Out of Court?)

 To learn about the specific foreclosure laws in Nevada, see Summary of Nevada's Foreclosure Laws.